VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: System Model

 \subsection{Design Goals}

 Our design goals encompass the following key aspects: \begin{itemize}

-\item[\textbf{G1}] \textbf{Robustness.} DVFS must support both fuzzy multi-keyword search and dynamic data management to enhance robustness in complex business scenarios.
-Similarly~\cite{zhong2020efficient,tong2023verifiable,cuidynamic2025}, it must achieve high accuracy in fuzzy search even when keywords contain common spelling errors (\textit{ref.} \ref{RQ1}), and remain effective after updates. \item[\textbf{G2}] \textbf{Verifiability.} DVFS supports the verification of the correctness and completeness of search results, ensuring that the returned data are accurate and reliable. \item[\textbf{G3}] \textbf{Efficiency.} DVFS can achieve sublinear time complexity for search and verification.
-Compared to traditional solutions, it effectively reduces search response times and enhances verification efficiency, optimizing system performance. \item[\textbf{G4}] \textbf{Security and Privacy.} DVFS must satisfy adaptive security and ensures forward privacy for dynamic updates, ensuring that cloud servers cannot infer any sensitive information from encrypted data documents, indexes, user search tokens, or data updates. \end{itemize}
+\item[\textbf{G1}] \textbf{Robustness.} VeriFuzzy must support both fuzzy multi-keyword search and dynamic data management to enhance robustness in complex business scenarios.
+Similar to~\cite{Zhong2020Efficient,tong2023verifiable,cuidynamic2025}, it must achieve high accuracy in fuzzy search even when keywords contain common spelling errors (see Section~\ref{RQ1}), and remain effective after updates. \item[\textbf{G2}] \textbf{Verifiability.} VeriFuzzy supports the verification of the correctness and completeness of search results, ensuring that the returned data are accurate and reliable. \item[\textbf{G3}] \textbf{Efficiency.} VeriFuzzy can achieve sublinear time complexity for search and verification.
+Compared to traditional solutions, it effectively reduces search response times and enhances verification efficiency, optimizing system performance. \item[\textbf{G4}] \textbf{Security and Privacy.} VeriFuzzy must satisfy adaptive security and ensures forward privacy \cite{li2019searchable} for dynamic updates, ensuring that cloud servers cannot infer any sensitive information from encrypted data documents, indexes, user search tokens, or data updates. \end{itemize}